Get PulmCCM’s Weekly Email Update

 Randomized trials testing particular enteral nutritional preparations, delivery methods, and timing have not shown any superiority of one intervention or method over another in terms of improving measurable clinical outcomes.

-With some oversimplification, the knowledge base and recommendations regarding nutrition and critical illness can be summarized as follows:
+The knowledge base and recommendations regarding nutrition and critical illness can be roughly summarized as follows:

 Feed the gut early, if you can.